So, why should you care about Image SEO in the first place?

 However, displaying the right image on search is more challenging for search engines.
-Even though search engines like Google use AI to understand the character of images.
+Even though search engines like Google use reverse image search the quality of the image matters.

 What this means is optimizing these individual elements continues to be a critical aspect of an on-page optimization strategy.